 Climbing from the shore to the deck of a ship is how most gangway injuries happen.
 The gangway is the name of the stair, ladder or bridge structure that allows access to and from the deck of a ship, boat, dry dock or any type of vessel or marine structure.
 Gangway security is an important part of shipyard safety.

 After a maritime accident, PTSD and other emotional trauma can be just as serious of a health problem as a physical injury.
 Even a near miss accident — one in which a maritime worker genuinely feared for their life — can result in severe emotional stress.
 The Jones Act and other maritime laws allow maritime workers to seek damages for the negligent infliction of emotional stress (NIES) — so long as they were within what the courts refer to as the “zone of danger” during the incident.

 Many people think of PTSD as something only war veterans experience.
 The truth is, anyone who has experienced a traumatic event can develop PTSD, even maritime workers.
 Under the Jones Act, maritime workers who suffer from job-related PTSD after a traumatic event may be able to seek compensation if their condition was the result of negligence on the part of their employers, captain or co-workers.

-INLAND, PORT AND OFFSHORE WORKERS WE FIGHT FORSection Close DIV
+INLAND, PORT AND OFFSHORE WORKERS OUR MARITIME LAWYERS FIGHT FORSection Close DIV

 Nationally Recognized Attorneys